MetaBiom

 - S. boulardii significantly reduced the elevated levels of serum interleukin (IL)-1β, IL-6, and tumor necrosis factor-α, as well as hippocampal levels of NLRP3 and caspase-1 in the LPS model. - S. boulardii alleviated amyloid-β deposition in the rat hippocampus. - S. boulardii could inhibit memory impairment, neuroinflammation, and amyloid-β accumulation induced by LPS, possibly by modifying the gut microbiota.

-• [1.9] [#Alzheimer’s disease] [#Brain-derived tau, #Short Chain Fatty Acid] [#ApoE4 allele
+• [1.9] [#Alzheimer’s disease] [#Short Chain Fatty Acid] [#ApoE4 allele

-- Amyloid-Beta is a necessary factor in AD pathogenesis, its accumulation in and of itself is insufficient for neurodegeneration and cognitive decline. - pathological tau accumulation is closely linked with neurodegeneration and cognitive decline in AD and primary tauopathies. - apolipoprotein E (ApoE) isoforms, which strongly influence AD risk and regulate tau-mediated neurodegeneration, differentially affect the gut microbiota. - microbially produced short-chain fatty acids (SCFAs) are mediators of the neuroinflammation-neurodegeneration axis. - Supplementation of SCFAs to GF TE4 mice resulted in more reactive glial morphologies and gene expression as well as increased p-tau pathology.
+- Amyloid-Beta is a necessary factor in AD pathogenesis, its accumulation in and of itself is insufficient for neurodegeneration and cognitive decline. - pathological #Tau accumulation is closely linked with neurodegeneration and cognitive decline in AD and primary tauopathies. - apolipoprotein E (ApoE) isoforms, which strongly influence AD risk and regulate #Tau-mediated neurodegeneration, differentially affect the gut microbiota. - microbially produced short-chain fatty acids (SCFAs) are mediators of the neuroinflammation-neurodegeneration axis. - Supplementation of SCFAs to GF TE4 mice resulted in more reactive glial morphologies and gene expression as well as increased p-#Tau pathology.

-• [#Alzheimer’s disease] - high-fat diets and #Obesity are associated with increased risk for developing AD and #Dementia. - the incidence of AD is higher in countries that typically consume high-fat diets as opposed to low-fat diets. - Increased Aβ plaques in the brain after consumption of a high fat diet has been observed in mouse models of amyloidosis. - a #High-fat diet can result in an increase in neuroinflammation and decreased performance on AD-related behavior tests.
+• [#Alzheimer’s disease] - high-fat diets and #Obesity are associated with increased risk for developing AD and #Dementia. - the incidence of AD is higher in countries that typically consume high-fat diets as opposed to low-fat diets. - Increased Aβ plaques in the brain after consumption of a #High Fat Diet has been observed in mouse models of amyloidosis. - a high-fat diet can result in an increase in neuroinflammation and decreased performance on AD-related behavior tests.

 • [#Alzheimer’s disease] - All humans produce Aβ40 and Aβ42 throughout life and levels of these proteins are relatively high in both the CSF and serum throughout life. - Aβ plaques can be present in cognitively normal individuals.
 This suggests that perhaps Aβ is present for a reason and serves a beneficial physiologic purpose in the human body. - Several bacteria and viruses > enhance amyloidogenic processing and subsequent Aβ production. - Aβ plaques in humans contain viral and bacterial DNA. - Aβ have similar structure to other antimicrobial peptides. - Aβ protects against infection in mouse, cell culture, and C elegans models. - Perhaps Aβ is initially increasingly produced as a response to real or perceived brain infection, but too much Aβ production eventually becomes detrimental by inducing neuronal toxicity, excessive neuroinflammation, and pathological tau seeding.